digao-dalpiaz/Planning-Poker/README.md

 ## What's New

+- 06/11/2020 (Version 1.3.2)

+   - Implemented bounds icons on connections list, and sort list by estimate value (issue #5).

 - 06/07/2020 (Version 1.3.1)

    - Fixed "Refresh button" that reveals statistics when a round is in course (issue #4).